ChappiebotAI/chappiebotai.github.io/_posts/2018-2-25-improvement-distributed-training.md

 remarkable solutions of theirs.
 Horovod, in short, is a framework which helps to exploit the computational power of distributing system much more effeciently than standard [Distributed Tensorflow](/distributed-tensorflow).
-Back to *Distributed Tensorflow*, we have to admit that there are many new concepts like: **worker, parameter server, tf.ClusterSpec(), etc.**: it is hard for a newbie to understand fully and also hard for an expert to debug his program.
+Back to *Distributed Tensorflow*, we have to admit that there are many new concepts like: **worker, parameter server, tf.ClusterSpec()** etc.: it is hard for a newbie to understand fully and also hard for an expert to debug his program.
 So we are in need of a simpler wrapper.
 Another issue is, the standard *Distributed Tensorflow* cannot exploit fully the hardware power.
 <p align="center">